 - rolling hill country, covering two-thirds of the region

-- coastal lowlands, mostly used as farmland.
+- coastal lowlands, mostly farmland.

 Tribes in the region include: